lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 that was derived from the seed.

-* The both format contains both the seed and expanded key, allowing for validation that the expanded key was correctly derived from the seed.
+* The both format contains both the seed and expanded key, allowing for interoperability with a broad range of consumers, some that may want to use and retain the seed, others that may only support expanded keys.

 When encoding an ML-KEM private key in a OneAsymmetricKey object, any of these three formats may be used, though the seed format is RECOMMENDED